Team-Nutshell/nutshellengine-docs/source/types/ECS/destroyNonPersistentEntities/index.rst

 Notes
 -----

-This function will destroy all non-persistent Entities, potentially including the Entity calling this function.
+This function will destroy all non-persistent :doc:`Entities </entity_component_system/entity/index>`, potentially including the Entity calling this function.

 If this is the case, the rest of the script **must not** reference any function or variable belonging to this Entity.
 It is safer to ``return`` right after calling this function: